 Read more about the University of Birmingham study here.

-Corbets Tey is a forward-looking SEN school in East London that has been using Cosmo to engage students in group music-making activities.
-Classroom teacher Jodie Hill was interested in improving her students’ listening skills, collaboration skills, and self-confidence by integrating Cosmo into lessons.
+Corbets Tey is a forward-looking SEND school in East London that has been using Cosmo to engage students in group music-making activities.
+Classroom teacher Jodie Hill was interested in improving her students’ listening, collaboration skills, and self-confidence by integrating Cosmo into regular lessons.

-To achieve this, she used the ‘Be a Conductor’ lesson plan (a bespoke offering to go with Cosmo) to create a group activity for her 13–15-year-old Moderate Learning Difficulties (MLD) class.
+To achieve this, she used the ‘Be a Conductor’ lesson plan (a bespoke offering designed to work with Cosmo) to create a group activity for her 13–15-year-old Moderate Learning Difficulties (MLD) class.

 Methodology: